michael-betz/Fan-Tas-Tic-Firmware/README.md

 ## Software features
  * Software can handle up to 320 channels which can be used as In- or Outputs
- * All In- / Outputs are identified by a 16 bit unique ID.
+ * All In- / Output channels are identified by a 16 bit unique ID.
 No configuration necessary.
- * All Outputs support 3 bit PWM with > 250 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm) over I2C)
+ * All Outputs support 3 bit PWM with > 125 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm) over I2C)
- * All inputs are debounced and read 333 times per second.
-A switch toggles after keeping its state for 4 ticks (12 ms).
+ * All inputs are read 1000 times per second and optionally debounced.
+A switch toggles after keeping its state for 4 ms.
- * The timing for the WS2811 LEDs is kept within spec by using the hardware SPI module and DMA transfers.
+ * The timing for the WS2811 LEDs is kept within spec by using the hardware SPI module and DMA transfers
- * Software is based on [FreeRTOS](http://www.freertos.org/) and therefore easily extendable.
+ * Firmware is based on [FreeRTOS](http://www.freertos.org/)
+ * Compatible with the [Mission Pinball](http://missionpinball.org/) API with this [Hardware platform driver](https://github.com/yetifrisstlama/Fan-Tas-Tic-platform)

 # Digital inputs / outputs
 There are 4 I2C channels which can handle up to 8 x PCF8574 each.
 The addresses of the chips needs to be configured from 0x20 - 0x27.

 To use an PCF8574 as an input, a 0xFF needs to be _written_ to it (to prevent the open drain outputs pulling the pin low).
+This can be achieved with the `HI` command.
 Then the pin state can be acquired with a 1 byte read transaction over I2C.

-So all I2C extenders (no matter if used as in- or output) can be read in bulk.
-I2C is fast enough to read all 32 of them (on 4 channels in parallel) with 625 Hz repetition rate.
-Reading an empty address will give a NO_ACK read error, which is silently ignored.

 ## Debouncing
-The taskPcfInReader() is running at 333 Hz, reading all switches (matrix and I2C) into an array
+The task_pcf_io() is running at 1000 Hz, reading all switches (matrix and I2C) into an array
- * Switch Matrix (SM) is read in foreground while I2C transactions happen in background (TI I2Cm driver)
+ * Switch Matrix (SM) is read in foreground while I2C transactions happens in interrupt context
  * When both reads are finished, the Debouncing routine is called
+ * More info about the I2C engine in this [blog post](https://yetifrisstlama.github.io/fan-tas-tic-firmware-upgrade/)
  * If a changed input bit was detected, it increments a 2 bit [vertical counter](http://www.compuphase.com/electronics/debouncing.htm).
    The ARM CPU can process 32 input bits in a single instruction, which speeds things up!
  * If the change persists for 4 read cycles, the vertical counter of that bit will overflow and trigger a definite change.
  * The current debounced state and any bits which toggled during the current iteration are stored in global variables.
  * The serial reporter function looks for changed bits, encodes them and reports them as `Switch Events` on the serial port
- * The quick-fire rule function checks a list of rules, which can be triggered by changed bits, which can lead to immediate actions, like coils firing.
+ * The quick-fire rule function checks a list of rules, which can be triggered by changed bits, which can lead to immediate actions, like coils firing

 ## `hwIndex` identifies an input / output pin
 It is a 16 bit number which uniquely identifies each input / output pin.
 Note that depending on the number of IO expanders usend in a setup,